layershift/kb-layershift/pages/02.managed-vps/04.plesk/06.how-to-change-the-php-handler-in-plesk/docs.en.md

 ## Available handlers

 * 	FPM (FastCGI Process Manager) - Best performance, recommended for most sites.
-* 	FastCGI - Most commonly used, reliable, and generally good performance.
+* 	FastCGI - Most commonly used, reliable, and generally good performance. (required when using LiteSpeed)
 * 	CGI -Older method, slower, only use if required.

 Below are step-by-step instructions guiding you on how to change the PHP handler directly from within the Plesk Dashboard: